3 Good (and Curable) Reasons Your Family is So Stressed Out

-Stress is not a symptom of the coronavirus.
-Stress is a byproduct of our interpretation of the coronavirus and it takes a toll on psychological health and wellbeing for sure.
+Stress is not a symptom of the illness.
+Stress is a byproduct of our interpretation of the pandemic and it takes a toll on psychological health and wellbeing for sure.
 But here’s the good news: Stress can be successfully managed with the help and support of our families.
 I know this may sound ludicrous after several long weeks in quarantine, but as a board-certified psychologist in family and couple psychology, I promise that no virus can undo a family when its members decide to band together in solidarity.

 Stress Factors for a Family in Quarantine